Skip to content

 2. Lunges – single-leg stability for chop and uneven loading

-3. Squats – foundational strength for legs + trunk bracing
+3. Squats – foundational strength for legs and trunk bracing

-4. Bulgarian split squats – balance + strength (huge carryover to stance control)
+4. Bulgarian split squats – balance and strength for stance control

 6. Calf raises – ankle resilience and board feel

-7. Leg press – volume work if you’re managing back fatigue
+7. Leg press – useful volume work if managing back fatigue

 Chest

-1. Bench press – pushing strength (balance with pulling work)
+1. Bench press – pushing strength; balance with rows and pulling work

-2. Dumbbell flys – controlled range + pec/shoulder capacity
+2. Dumbbell flys – controlled range and shoulder capacity

 Back

-4. Romanian deadlifts – hamstrings/glutes (hinge strength for riding posture)
+4. Romanian deadlifts – hamstrings and glutes for riding posture

-5. Lat pull-downs – build the pull-up pattern safely
+5. Lat pull-downs – a scalable pull-up pattern

 Arms

-1. Bicep curls – elbow resilience + forearm support
+1. Bicep curls – elbow resilience and forearm support

-2. Tricep extensions – lockout strength for overhead and control
+2. Tricep extensions – lockout strength for overhead control

 Shoulders

-1. Shoulder press – overhead capacity (great for wing foiling)
+1. Shoulder press – overhead capacity, especially useful for wing foiling

 Core